parrt/msds501/labs/sound.md

 [0:07] Decoding of ahhh.mp3 finished.
 ```

-There's a lot of gibberish there we don't care about but make sure that it says "finished" and it doesn't look like there are any errors.
-Take a look at the files in the current directory and see if ahhh.mp3 appears:
+There's a lot of gibberish in that output that we don't care about but make sure that it says "finished" and it doesn't look like there are any errors.
+Take a look at the files in the current directory and see if ahhh.wav appears:

 ```bash
 $ ls
 Kiss.aiff  ahhh.mp3   ahhh.wav
 ```

-Alright.
 At this point, we've learned to jump around to different locations in the file system using `cd` and used `ls` to list the files in a directory.
-We'll use `brew` as our install command for non-Python packages.
+We use `brew` as our install command for non-Python packages.

 ## Installing Python packages